-Virginia Polytechnic Institute and State University,2003, Professor jeremy yorgason@byu.edu 2079 JFSB, 801-422-3515 marriage; Longitudinal data analysis
+Virginia Polytechnic Institute and State University,2003, Professor

-Research Interests: Family gerontology; Health in
+Research Interests: Family gerontology; Health in marriage; Longitudinal data analysis

 Basic Competencies

 While a graduate degree in MFHD is of use in many different settings, the primary goal of the program is to prepare you to become effective college and university professors.
 There are many skills needed to contribute to the academic world.
 Paramount among these is the ability to publish and to behave professionally.
 Teaching can also be valuable preparation more especially at the doctoral level.
 If you are interested in teaching, discuss the topic with your chair as all teaching opportunities will be facilitated by your chair.